sharf11/Raseedy/README.md

-# SITAF-SAUDIA
+# Raseedy

-Sitaf for Trade is part of Group Sitaf , establish in 1976 in the Kingdom of Saudi Arabia .
+Raseedy for Trade is part of Group Sitaf , establish in 1976 in the Kingdom of Saudi Arabia .
 Sitaf for Trade hasbeen establish in 2012 as import and distribution company focused on italian foodstaff , fresh seafood and japanese products
 -----------

 E-commerce website specializing in the sale of modern products and modern home products